 Voluntary demand for ACCUs is mainly for offsetting emissions for airlines and corporate entities.
 These organisations may require offsets for certification under the Department of the Environment and Energy’s

 Buyers from this demand source are often interested in the co-benefits associated with the underlying projects.
 For example, savanna burning projects may support employment in indigenous and rural communities, and vegetation projects may have complementary biodiversity benefits.

 Voluntary demand for ACCUs is increasing, rising from 25,000 ACCUs in 2014-15 to over 300,000 ACCUs in 2018-19.
 Approximately 110,000 ACCUs have already been cancelled in 2019-20 to date.

 State and territory government demand for ACCUs is an emerging source of demand and is mainly to meet government commitments or policies to offset emissions.
-An example is offsets for emissions associated with the operation of some desalination plants in Australia.
+Examples include offsets for emissions associated with the operation of some desalination plants in Australia and vehicle fleet emissions.

 Buyers from this demand source are also interested in the co-benefits associated with the underlying projects and in offsets achieved within their jurisdictions.